xviovx/xviovx/README.md

 [![Kyle's GitHub Banner](./assets/img.png)](https://xviovx.co.za)

-**`Full-stack Developer`**
+**`Full Stack Developer`**

-As a full-stack developer, I've honed my skills to tackle both the front and back ends of web applications with precision and creativity.
+I've honed my skills to tackle both the front and back ends of web applications with precision and creativity.
 I have a particular passion for Angular, which has empowered me to craft dynamic and responsive user interfaces that bring client-side experiences to life.
 My journey in tech is driven by my enthusiasm for building seamless, end-to-end solutions that push the boundaries of user engagement and performance.

 ### Stats
 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=xviovx&hide=php&theme=dark)